Skip to content

 Instructions

-• Preheat oven to 325°F. Spray two 8×4" loaf pans with nonstick spray (or use one single 9×5" loaf pan).
-Line with parchment paper if desired.
+• Preheat the oven to 325°F. Spray 2 8×4-inch or 1 9×5-inch loaf pans with nonstick cooking spray and line with parchment paper.

-• In a large bowl, cream butter and sugar.
-Then mix in eggs, vanilla and sour cream.
+• In a large bowl, cream butter and sugar with an electric mixer.
+Mix in the eggs, sour cream, and vanilla.

-• Next add in the flour, baking soda, and salt.
-Stir just until combined.
-Fold in bananas.
+• Stir in the flour, baking soda, and salt just until combined.
+Fold in bananas and any desired add-in's.

-• Pour into the two 8×4" loaf pans and bake for 55 minutes, or until a toothpick comes clean and lightly browned.
-If using a 9×5" pan, you can put the batter into one pan, but you will need to cook 10-15 minutes longer.
-If it's browning too fast, cover lightly with foil.
+• Pour into the 2 8×4-inch loaf pans and bake 55 minutes, or until a toothpick inserted int he center comes out clean and the top is lightly browned.
+If using a 9×5-inch pan, cook 10 to 15 minutes longer, or until a toothpick inserted int he center comes out clean and the top is lightly browned.
+If the top is browning too fast, cover lightly with foil.

 Notes